pershanti/pershanti.github.io/content/posts/timeback.md

 **Can you hear me.**

-while you nod I…
+while you nod, I inhale and prepare

-…prepare to be disrespected because i’m not attractive enough
+to be disrespected because i’m a hot mess

-…prepare for you to avoid eye contact because I’m too hot
+for you to look away because I’m too hot

-…prepare to be rejected because I’m too confident
+for your insecurity-fed rage because I’m too confident

-…prepare to be forgotten because I’m too deferential
+to be bulldozed because I’m too deferential

-…prepare for the silence when I’m too emotional
+for the awkward silence when I’m too emotional

-…prepare to be counted out because I’m too feminine
+to be counted out because I’m too feminine

-…prepare for chad to present my idea as his own
+for chad to present my idea as his own

-…prepare to cause confusion because I cross my legs like a man
+for your confused glances at my legs crossed like a man's

-…prepare to do the work that nobody else will
+for my ambition to cause fear

+to have my boundaries trampled

-…prepare for my name to be botched, my intellect to be underestimated, my patience to be tried, my knowledge to be discredited.
+for my name to be botched

+for my intellect to be underestimated

+for my dreams to be too big

+for me to be *too much*

 3-7 times a day, 5 minutes after the hour.

-*You’re on mute.*
+**You’re on mute.**